Dr. Veronica Devall's practice is based in Calgary, Alberta.

 From there amazing things happened with my career and it led me to holistic approaches in veterinary medicine and healing.
 After diving into Veterinary Acupuncture study and certification, I went on to study herbal medicine and spent the next 10 years working under the guidance of an expert in

 Chinese herbal veterinary medicine.
 I sought out Certifications in Animal Chiropractic, Canine Rehabilitation, and Veterinary Pain Management.
 Today I specialize in Integrative Rehabilitation and Pain management and you can find me at small animal vet clinics throughout Calgary.

 One of my passionate hobbies besides travelling is the involvement in canine sports medicine.
 I have always been fascinated with the canine athlete.
 Did you know that the fastest dog, the Greyhound runs up to 40 mph, endurance sled dogs run 3 marathons a day, 10 days in a row!
 Incredible!
 I have worked with racing sled dogs (Iditarod, Yukon Quest, Wyoming Stage Race) since the early 90s and agility, flyball and herding dogs over the last decade and I am dedicated to these athletes.

 I love the mountains, the forests and nature.
 Every chance I get I’ll head out to the Rockies but any place with mountains will do.
 I’ve travelled to the Khumbu region (Everest), Patagonia and Kilimanjaro.
 Any big rock I love!
 Does that include Dwayne “the rock” Johnson, maybe?
 Is he an animal lover?

-My greatest passion is my fur kids.
-My personal trainer and activity coach, Elim (male husky), my sweet, serene female husky Willow and my 2 Zen masters or just plain bad cats, depends on the day.
-My fur family keeps me grounded and motivates me intrinsically that I can give my patients the best of my abilities.
+My greatest passion is my animal family.
+My personal trainer and activity coach, Elim (male husky), my sweet, serene female husky Willow and my 3 Zen masters or just plain bad cats, depends on the day.
+My family keeps me grounded and intrinsically motivates me so I can give my patients the best of my abilities.